 isVirtual (boolean)

-Duality (ref. to Edge)

 The cellBoundaryGeom geometry attribute of the CellBoundary carries the geometry (of type CellBoundaryGeometryType) which is generally described by a surface in 3D or a curve in 2D.
 A CellBoundaryGeometryType is a geometry class type similar to the CellSpaceGeometryType, with two possible attributes: Geometry2D and Geometry1D.
 The Geometry2D attribute is the same than that of CellSpaceGeometryType.
 Note, in this context, it is embedded in 3D, i.e. it has 3D coordinates and represents a part of the boundary of a CellSpace.
 The Geometry1D attribute describes a representation of type curve, GM_Curve type.
 Note, it is meant it is intended for describing a CellBoundary in 2D as one single line/curve and has 2D coordinates.
 This makes it adequate for representations based on 2D floor plans.
 CellBoundaryGeom can be omitted.
 In this case CellBoundaryGeom indicates only if a specific cell boundary is virtual.

 The attribute externalReference is used for the reference of a geometric object to its corresponding object in an external data set and can be given by the url of the file containing the geometry.
 The isVirtual attribute is a Boolean value used to indicate whether a CellBoundary corresponds to a virtual surface (true) or a physical one (false), which should be the default value.
 Virtual boundaries are common in 3D indoor models, mainly when a space subdivision is applied.